overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 ```

 - These operations have a return type of the form `Kind<F, A>`(=`F<A>`), which is generic and agnostic of the `Effect`.
+- The `Repo<F>` inherits from `Async<F>`, which is a typeclass from Arrow Library to represent Effectful Operations.
-- Our services implement this typeclass with their respective Effect types.
-In these concrete implementations, the service repository functions are mapped to `Repo` operations, using `IO` and `MonoK` from Arrow Library - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/Configurations.kt#L36-L45) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L29-L32).
+- Our services implement `Repo<F>` typeclass with their respective Effect types.
+- In these concrete implementations, `IO` and `MonoK` supply concrete instances for `Async<F>`, and the service repository functions are mapped to `Repo` operations, using `IO` and `MonoK` from Arrow Library - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/Configurations.kt#L36-L51) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/Configurations.kt#L27-L42).

 ### Templates using Typeclasses

 - Now we can weave our business-logic into generic templates depending on the generic operations of the typeclass `Repo<F>`.
 - **Templates** are generic functions and they depend on Typeclasses.
 This dependency can be achieved by passing typeclass as a function argument or declaring the template functions as extensions to a typeclass.
-I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/validation-templates/src/main/kotlin/top/rules/UserRules.kt)
+I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/validation-templates/src/main/kotlin/top/rules/UserRules.kt).
+This file has all the validation rules for a user and the order in which these validations should run.
+- However, these rules are generic functions aka Templates, which are agnostic of validation orchestration strategy (Fail-fast/Error-Accumulation) and the paradigm in which these are triggered (blocking/reactive).
-- Typeclass is the bridge between services and templates.
+- To consume these templates, the `Repo<F>` typeclass acts as the bridge between services and templates.
 The concrete implementations of the typeclass supplied by Services, essentially fill in the blanks for the templates.
-- These templates work as shared logic, and the services can use those concrete instances to consume all these templates. - [WebMVC Ref](- [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba/kofu-mvc-validation/src/main/kotlin/com/sample/Configurations.kt#L36-L43) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L27-L34) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L22-L36).
+- These templates work as shared logic, and the services can use those concrete instances to consume all these templates.
+- Refer how both the services are able to seamlessly call the validation templates using the concrete instances without rewriting the rules and orchestration - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/HandlersX.kt#L23-L34) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L22-L36).

 That means, any new service or service migration can borrow all those well-tested small and large features for _free_ with minor efforts!
 Moreover, the typeclass is entirely extensible to support more operations, in turn, to extend and expand our template base.

 ## Outcomes and Conclusions

 We achieved reusable domain logic using Ad-hoc Polymorphism, abstracting out the Effect using Typeclasses and Higher-Kinded Types, turing our Monomorphic code to Polymorphic.
 This is very powerful to model and migrate B2C-services.
 This **zeros-down the cost and effort** to rewrite and maintain common business logic across all services and service migrations.
 This can save a release cycle amount of work, bringing in real agility among scrum teams and startups to ship features faster.
+All of this is achieved with **Free & Open-Source** technologies.

 ## My Talk on this

-This talk was successfully presented and warmly received at [Kotlin User Group, Hyderabad](https://twitter.com/kotlinhyderabad)
+This is only an intro to explain prerequisites for the talk in this post.
+It that was successfully presented and warmly received at [Kotlin User Group, Hyderabad](https://twitter.com/kotlinhyderabad)
 <https://www.meetup.com/en-AU/kotlinhyderabad/events/269763753/>

 The [Slide deck](https://speakerdeck.com/gopalakshintala/template-oriented-programming-top-to-ship-faster)